Almonte Readers & Writers is an incorporated non-profit organization presenting literary events and programs to audiences from across Lanark County

 • To actively engage regional and visiting audiences by uniting readers and writers in conversation, communion, and cultural connection

-• To prioritize support for writers living in the area, including Almonte and neighbouring communities
+• To prioritize support for writers living in the area, including Almonte, Perth, Carleton Place, and neighbouring communities

 • To be responsive to the needs and interests of area artists and provide educational opportunities to enhance their writing vocation